-- Parental leave: four months (120 calendar days) per parent per child for the first- and second-born child; see 'variation in leave' section below for third or higher-order births. - Leave is an individual entitlement, but two months can be transferred from one parent to the other. - Parental exemption from work/parental care for the child: from 6 months of age until the child turns 1 year of age, for the first- and second-born child; or until the child turns 3 years of age for twins, the 3rd and every subsequent child.
+- Parental leave.
+4 months (120 calendar days) per parent per child for the first- and second-born child; see 'Variation in leave' section below for third or higher-order births. - Leave is an individual entitlement, but 2 months can be transferred from one parent to the other. - Parental exemption from work/parental care for the child: from 6 months of age until the child turns 1 year of age, for the first- and second-born child; or until the child turns 3 years of age for twins or for the third and every subsequent child.

-Payment and funding
+Payment, funding and taxation